0x100/yobit-trading-bot/README.md

-# yobit-trading-bot
+# YoBit.Net trading bot
-Experimental trading bot for YoBit.Net on Groovy
+Experimental trading bot for YoBit.Net.
+You can use it at your own risk.